Financing for equity in pre-primary education

 4. Social policies and family support programmes

-In Iran, no social policies outside the Ministry of Education provide financial support for pre-primary education.
+No social policies outside the Ministry of Education provide financial support for pre-primary education were identified.
 Broader welfare programmes exist but are not linked to preschool education.